ZB031/Stochastic/README.md

 # Stochastic-Network
- This project simulates a stochastic network and obtain some interesting results that are used in the article.
+ This project simulates a stochastic network and obtain some interesting results.